mushcatshiro/CS-basics/Software Engineering/aws/storage.md

 S3 events can be used for automation (simple filtering is allowed).
 Events created can be linked to other services and expect delays (seconds - minutes).
 Appropriate IAM permission must be granted on downstream services including lambda, SNS and SQS.
-S3 events can be limited (downstream service and filtering), thus using EventBridge might be an alternative.
+S3 events can be limited (downstream service and only filtering), thus using EventBridge might be an alternative.
+EventBridge allows advanced filtering options, integrates with mode downstream services and potentially multiple destinations.
+As many S3 events as desired can be created.
+S3 event notification usually is delivered in seconds however sometimes it can take a minute or longer.

 > S3 events can only have one event rule per perfix, use SNS to circumvent it